angular-ui/bootstrap/src/popover/docs/readme.md

 Like the Bootstrap jQuery plugin, the popover **requires** the tooltip module.

+__Note to mobile developers__:  Please note that while popovers may work correctly on mobile devices (including tablets), we have made the decision to not officially support such a use-case because it does not make sense from a UX perspective.

 There are three versions of the popover: `uib-popover` and `uib-popover-template`, and `uib-tooltip-html`:

 * `uib-popover` -